ankorstore/yokai/docs/modules/fxhttpserver.md

 }
 ```

-It is recommended to keep routing definition separated from services definitions, for better maintainability.
+It is recommended to keep routing registration separated from dependencies registration, for better maintainability.
 If you use the [HTTP application template](../getting-started/http-application.md), this is already done for you.

 ## Configuration